 Asana Tip: Adding a start date and end date to every task helps ensure that work is measured appropriately in Workload.

 Task count is one way to measure team capacity, but it isn’t the only one.
 Every team has unique needs and determines capacity using different metrics.
 This is why we’re excited to share that our product team is currently hard at work building custom effort features into Workload.
 Coming soon, this will let you choose the best method for measuring capacity on your team, whether it’s based on hours or points.
-If your team is interested in early access, sign up here and we’ll be in touch with next steps.

 “Now with Workload we can see each designer’s bandwidth in one view so we know who has capacity to take on new requests and who is overloaded so we can make adjustments.”Dawn Jensen, Senior Global Marketing Program Manager